OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 Retrieving a single key/value requires:

-- An Azure account with permission to retrieve key/values from the Azure App Config store.
+- An Azure account with permission to retrieve key/values from the Azure App Config v.
-- The name of the Azure App Config store to retrieve the key/value from.
+- The name of the Azure App Config instance to retrieve the key/value from.
 - The name of the key to retrieve.

 An advanced feature of the step template offers support for retrieving multiple keys at once.
 This requires entering each key name on a new line.
 A wildcard search is also supported using the `*` notation in the **Key Names** parameter.